Last updated on August 21st, 2023 at 10:58 pm

 what do you mean by rail spikes What are their different types?
 Also, give the requirements of good spikes.

 Spikes are used to fix rails to wooden sleepers.
-Spikes are of the following types:
+Types of Spikes

 a) Dog spikes